PiaRe/Heart_Brain_PC/README.md

 **Not included in repository** - must be obtained from original study:
 - Raw EEG data in BrainVision format (`.vhdr`, `.vmrk`, `.eeg`)
-- ECG event files with R-peak annotations
+- ECG event files with R-peak annotations for PC and regular beats
 - Subject demographic data (for matching)
 - Crop marker files (optional, for removing segments)

 ## Getting Started